-Communication may be: - o verbally - o through a letter from the educator or Approved Provider - o posting a note or sign at the entry of the residence - o via electronic message- text message or email - all resources or items touched by a child with a suspected illness are thoroughly cleaned and disinfected- (cushions, pillows, toys) - their own immunisation status is maintained, and the Approved Provider/Nominated Supervisor is advised of any updates to their immunisation status - they are fully vaccinated against COVID-19 and have provided proof of vaccination to the approved provider - opportunities are provided for children to participate in hygiene practices, including routine opportunities, and intentional practice such as hand washing, sneezing and cough etiquette - consideration is given to the combination of children to decrease the risk of attaining an infectious illness when planning the routines/program of the day - they adhere to the Service's health and hygiene policy including: - hand washing - o daily cleaning of the Service - o wearing gloves (particularly when in direct contact with bodily fluids- nappy changing and toileting) - o appropriate and hygienic handling and preparation of food - o wearing face masks if mandated by PHU - o COVIDSafe Plan
+Communication may be: - o verbally - o through a letter from the educator or Approved Provider - o posting a note or sign at the entry of the residence - o via electronic message- text message or email - all resources or items touched by a child with a suspected illness are thoroughly cleaned and disinfected- (cushions, pillows, toys) - their own immunisation status is maintained, and the Approved Provider/Nominated Supervisor is advised of any updates to their immunisation status - opportunities are provided for children to participate in hygiene practices, including routine opportunities, and intentional practice such as hand washing, sneezing and cough etiquette - consideration is given to the combination of children to decrease the risk of attaining an infectious illness when planning the routines/program of the day - they adhere to the Service's health and hygiene policy including: - o hand washing - o daily cleaning of the Service - o wearing gloves (particularly when in direct contact with bodily fluids- nappy changing and toileting) - o appropriate and hygienic handling and preparation of food - o wearing face masks (if mandated by PHU) - o COVIDSafe Plan - they maintain up-to-date knowledge with respect to Health and Safety through on-going professional development opportunities

-- they maintain up-to-date knowledge with respect to Health and Safety through on-going professional development opportunities - that children rest 'head to toe' to avoid cross infection while resting or sleeping - that cots or mattresses are placed at least 1.5m away from each other if physical distancing measures are required to be implemented - children do not to share beds at the same time - bedding is cleaned using detergent and water after each use and if the surface is known to be contaminated with a potential infectious disease, disinfectant is also used to clean beds - that all play dough is freshly made every week.
-If there is an outbreak of vomiting and/or diarrhoea, or any other contagious communicable disease, play dough is to be discarded at the end of each day and a new batch made each day for the duration of the outbreak [some services may choose to avoid the use of playdough during this time] - children wash their hands before and after using play dough.
+- that children rest 'head to toe' to avoid cross infection while resting or sleeping - that cots or mattresses are placed at least 1.5m away from each other if physical distancing measures are required to be implemented - children do not to share beds at the same time - bedding is cleaned using detergent and water after each use and if the surface is known to be contaminated with a potential infectious disease, disinfectant is also used to clean beds - that all play dough is freshly made every week.
+If there is an outbreak of vomiting and/or diarrhoea, or any other contagious communicable disease, play dough is to be discarded at the end of each day and a new batch made each day for the duration of the outbreak - children wash their hands before and after using play dough.